gregorydlogan/opencast/docs/guides/admin/docs/modules/watsontranscripts.md

 - In _workflow_, enter the workflow definition id of the workflow to be used to attach the generated transcripts/captions
 - Enter a _notification.email_ to get job failure notifications.
-If not entered, the email in etc/custom.properties (org.opencastproject.admin.email) will be used.
+If not entered, the email in etc/custom.properties (org.opencast.admin.email) will be used.
 Configure the SmtpService.
-If no email address specified in either _notification.email_ or _org.opencastproject.admin.email_, email notifications will be disabled.
+If no email address specified in either _notification.email_ or _org.opencast.admin.email_, email notifications will be disabled.

 ```